 Keyword research for SEO should always have the end goal in mind.
 Whether the finish line for your SEO-based content strategy is increased sales, more qualified leads, brand awareness, etc., the home stretch is developing the absolute best content in your industry.

-Decoded and categorised keywords will inform specific content recommendations that will add value (and be an evergreen resource) for your buyers.
+Decoded and categorized keywords will inform specific content recommendations that will add value (and be an evergreen resource) for your buyers.

 It’s time for an updated strategy that goes beyond “doing keyword research.”

-It’s time to re brand and rechristen SEO as Search Experience Optimisation.
+It’s time to re brand and rechristen SEO as Search Experience Optimization.